AlexanderFL7/pikcha-analytics/README.markdown

 **To test in Grafana**:
 - Alerting → Contact Points → Telegram Piccha → Send Test Notification

+When duplicates exceed 50% in any table, a notification is sent to the configured Telegram chat, alerting the team about data quality issues.
 **Telegram Alert**:
 ![Telegram Alert](screen/Tg_alert.png)

 ## MinIO File Upload
-Processed files are successfully uploaded to MinIO:
+Processed analytics results are uploaded to MinIO as CSV files (e.g., `analytic_result_2025_08_01.csv`), containing customer behavior features for clustering.
+**MinIO Upload**:
 ![MinIO Upload](screen/Minio.png)

 ## Monitoring Overview